genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 #### Header Set-up

-**We have already enabled this micro front-end when we created the initial structure of the application in the Developer Training.** But for learning purposes, let's review what needs to be done to set up the foundation-header from scratch - compare this with the existing code to get a better understanding.
+**We have already enabled this micro front-end when we created the initial structure of the application in the [Developer Training](/getting-started/developer-training/training-intro/).** But for learning purposes, let's review what needs to be done to set up the foundation-header from scratch - compare this with the existing code to get a better understanding.

 To enable this micro front-end in our application, we'd have to follow the steps below.

-- Add `@genesislcap/foundation-header` as a dependency in your *package.json* file.
-Whenever you change the dependencies of your project, ensure you run the bootstrap command again.
+- Make sure you have `@genesislcap/foundation-header` as a dependency in your *client/web/package.json* file.

 ```js {4} title='package.json'
 {